 - Ensuring registrants comply with mandatory professional and clinical standards of practice;

 - Supporting registrants in meeting their annual quality assurance requirements;

 - Ensuring CSHBC remains current in awareness of practice trends that may necessitate change in College standards of practice, policies, and other documents.

 This service is proactive and preventative in nature.
-“An important part of the PPAs’ work is building trust with registrants,” says Mardi Lowe, Professional Practice Advisor, Speech-Language Pathology and former Director, Quality Assurance & Professional Practice.
+“An important part of the PPAs’ work is building trust with registrants,” says Mardi Lowe, Senior Practice Advisor and former Director, Quality Assurance & Professional Practice.
 “That it is okay to ask.
 It’s far better to be preventative than to wait until you have a situation of non-adherence to standards or other requirements.
 Prevention is paramount.”